purescript/documentation/guides/Getting-Started.md

 >
 > Find the sum of all the multiples of 3 or 5 below 1000.

-We can solve this problem neatly using functions and function composition, directly in `psci`.
+We can solve this problem neatly using functions and function composition, directly in the REPL.

 Let's start by listing all of the natural numbers below 1000 as a list.
 We can do this using the `range` function from `Data.List`: